AoIP: garbled RTP in call following a call to an unreachable subscriber

 In a_iface.c, see a_iface_tx_dtap(), the link_id is permanently set to 0x00.
 Looks like a candidate for the cause of the problem.

-#4 Updated by neels about 2 years ago
+#4 Updated by neels over 2 years ago

 It would help if you could explain the actions taken at specific points in the pcap (by packet number).
 Does it include the initial unsuccessful call?
 Was the entire set of core network programs restarted just before the pcap was taken?